devsecopsgirl/internship-appsecco/docs/sast-tools.md

             }
         }
 ```
-After this, I got the report in the `Console Output` after the pipeline is successfully build.
-Now to get a copy of the report add one more step to jenkinsfile under the `Dependency-Check Analysis` stage, and I also moved the report to the `reports` directory where I will be storing all other reports.
+After this, I got the report in the `Console Output` after the pipeline is successfully built.
+Now to get a copy of the report I added one more step to jenkinsfile under the `Dependency-Check Analysis` stage, and also moved the report to the `reports` directory where I will be storing all other reports.

 ```
 dependencyCheckPublisher pattern: 'dependency-check-report.xml'